Welcome to your Smart Agents membership. You have the tools and the means to separate yourself from other agents now, here's what to do next.

 #3: Get More Business From Your Facebook Friends.

-We built an entire system that automatically markets your books to everyone you know on Facebook.
+We built an entire system that markets your books to everyone you know on Facebook.
 Contact support for more information on how to set it up.
 But, to start out just offer out your book to everyone you know on Facebook.

 #4: Use The Books For Lead Follow Up.